FikriAbdillah01/credit-card-fraud-analysis/README.md

 - The figure shows that the fraud transaction rarely occured.
 It less than 0.5% (about 490 in total) of the more than 250 thousands transanction in total.
 - The difference in number between fraud and non-fraud is significant.
 The data shows severe imbalace between those two transactions.

+### Customer Identity (V1-V32)

+The V1 to V32 features represent the customer personal identity, such as name, address, sex, job, etc. which had been changed by PCA method due to the complexity of the dataset and bank protection regulation.

 ### Outlier and Skewness
 Outliers are data points that have significant differences in value between the values ​​in the dataset.
-The figure below represented the amount column.
+In the amount feature,

 Skewness is a measure of how asymmetrical the data distribution is and is one way to determine the symmetry of the data distribution.
 The figure........